franzos/goFranz/_work/german-windows-malaysia-website.md

 {% include project-image.html image="q-windows-14.jpg" %}
 {% include project-image.html image="q-windows-12.jpg" %}

-The contact form connects directly to the Q-Windows insightly.com CRM account.
-All submissions automatically show up on their internal dashboard and a custom tracking plugin allows Q-Windows staff understand where leads came from and what pages they looked at.
+The contact form connects directly to the German Windows Pipedrive CRM account.
+All submissions automatically show up on their internal dashboard and a custom tracking plugin allows German Windows staff understand where leads came from and what pages they looked at.

 ## The effects